by Hi Tech Diesel Injection | Jan 6, 2017 | Servicing & Maintenance

 The majority of service stations can evade liability if the customer hasn’t kept a receipt, and even then, holding the station accountable is a time consuming and money hungry ordeal for customers.

-And some insurance companies aren’t much help either: a number of companies such as AAMI and Just Car Insurance don’t cover contamination.
+And some insurance companies aren’t much help either: a number of companies don’t cover contamination.

 Allianz, NRMA & GIO will cover the costs but it’s best for motorists to check their individual insurance policy.

 Contaminated fuel continues to be an issue affecting thousands of motorists each year, leaving them out of pocket for repairs and without a car for everyday tasks.

 Symptoms often present quickly, with the engine running rough, lacking power, stalling; being harder to start than usual; misfiring, pinging or backfiring.
 The 'engine check' light may also illuminate.

 A choice investigation completed late in 2016 found customers have had to foot the bill for an average damage cost of $4986.

 The majority of contamination in fuels happens on site, after the fuel has been delivered to the service station.